 - Sprinters with high idle capability likely can power a 1500 watt space heater while also charging the battery.

 I feel rather smug about having rejected solar, given these findings.
 The alternator power over one hour while idling exceeds what one might get from dual 160W solar panels in an entire summer day.
 Add in the increased fuel consumption from wind drag on the solar panels and rack around them, and solar is almost certainly a huge net energy loss (the 'hit' is any and every time one drives), at least on a Sprinter.
 That is, solar is most likely anti 'green'—mental masturbation when it comes to net energy gain/loss.

 Real world test details: 800W / 1500 watt electric heater

-For this test, I used the Aerus Apollo 2000 Infrared Space Heater.
+For this test, I used the Aerus Apollo 2000 Infrared Space Heater @AMAZON.
 Actual wattage draw varies changes as the temperature approaches the set value (the space heater cuts output down).

 Wattage and amperage are displayed by the Lithionics status panel.
 The Xantrex Freedom XC status panel shows wattage as well; a simple ratio yields efficiency.

 With the engine off, running the space heater at full power with the engine off rapidly draws down the Lithionics 400 amp battery in my Sprinter.
 The Xantrex Freedom XC was showing 1480 watts AC output while the Lithionics battery status panel showed 131 amps DC @ 12.8V = 1676 watts, for a DC-AC conversion efficiency of 88%.
 At that rate, it would be 2.4 hours to drain the battery by 80% down to 20% charge.
 Clearly, a space heater is not a great idea if the batteries have to supply all the power.